solidblocks/terraform-google-circleci-oidc/README.md

 # circleci-gcp-oidc-terraform
-Terraform plan to deploy GCP infra necessary for authenticating with GCP using CircleCI OIDC tokens.
+Terraform module to deploy GCP infra necessary for authenticating with GCP using CircleCI OIDC tokens.
 Creates a workload identity pool, a workload identity pool provider, a service account to impersonate, and binds necessary permissions to the new service account.

+**Note:** This module is almost entirely based on [jtreutel/circleci-gcp-oidc-terraform](https://github.com/jtreutel/circleci-gcp-oidc-terraform)

 ## Requirements